 With more than 20,000 staffing agencies in the US, it can be hard to figure out which type of temporary staffing solution can provide you with the right talent and ongoing support that you need.

-Companies need to understand that there is a difference between a consultative-type contingent staffing service provider that's focused on business continuity, versus a traditional staffing agency that supplies temp labor to reduce costs.
+Companies need to understand that there is a difference between a consultative-type contingent staffing solution that's focused on business continuity, versus a traditional staffing agency that supplies temp labor to reduce costs.

 A traditional staffing agency usually focuses their recruiting efforts within a certain radius of their facility or their client's facility, and they may or may not have access to the experienced workers you need.

-The question often becomes, do the workers they provide have the proper skills and experience to work in your manufacturing environment?
-Can the agency provide those personnel quickly in a pinch?
+The question often becomes, do the workers each resource provides have the proper skills and experience to meet your production requirements?, and Can the agency provide staffing deployment quick enough?

 Take, for example, an OEM supplier working in a highly interdependent automotive supply chain environment.
-What happens if the temp agency can’t deliver the personnel needed, or personnel with the right skills?
-Can any company afford to take such a risk and be vulnerable to such a threat?
+What happens if the temp agency can’t deliver the personnel needed?, can't personnel with the right skills?, can't deliver them quickly enough?
+Can your company afford to take such a risk and be vulnerable to such a threat?

-The good news in this type of instance is, a specialized contingent staffing service provider may be able to fill positions quickly by sourcing personnel outside the region without the labor constraints within the local market.
+The good news in this type of instance is, a specialized contingent staffing solution provider may be able to fill positions quickly by sourcing personnel outside the region without the talent constraints imposed by labor shortages within the local market.

-These providers are able to source and deploy the right people with the right skill sets, but can proactively assemble backup resources to eliminate staffing gaps due to unforeseen issues that may arise.
+Some providers also offer proactive staffing solutions and are able to assemble backup resources to eliminate staffing gaps due to foreseen or unforeseen threats that may arise and maintain business continuity.

-When onboarding, logistical support and on-site management are included, the result is efficient integration and increased productivity so you can get the most out of the temporary Machine Operators, Assemblers, Maintenance Techs, Machinists, Welders, etc.
+A true contingent staffing solution also offers logistical support and on-site management, for the most efficient integration and productivity so you can get full value from temporary Machine Operators, Assemblers, Maintenance Techs, Machinists, Welders, etc.

-As you look for a temporary labor provider, it’s important that you evaluate the different options that are available to you and map their core competencies and experience against your needs.
+In terms of manufacturing staffing, it’s important that you evaluate the different temporary and contingent staffing options that are available to you and understand their core competencies and experience, especially in relation to availability of labor in your location.

 To assess an agency or services provider and its workers, we recommend that you: